MARA CPD Requirements

 For the purposes of CPD and re-registration as an agent, no more than five (5) CategoryB Activities can be claimed each year.

 At least one of the Activities must include either 'Understanding the Code of Conduct' or 'Ethics and Professional Practice'.
 These two (2) subjects are incorporated into a number of our workshops, webinars and distance learning.
 The mandatory point can be completed as either a Category A or Category B Activity.

 Approved Category B Activities:

 All CPD offered by LTA complies with local Law Society requirements (except for WA).
-Practitioners should ensure that individual Law Society requirements regarding mandatory subjects are met and should verify those requirements with their local Law Institute or Law Society.
+More information on Legal CPD Rules and Requirements can be found here.
+Legal Practitioners should ensure that individual Law Society requirements regarding mandatory subjects are met and should verify those requirements with their local Law Institute or Law Society.